Pavan03062006/Mind-ease/README.md

-# 🧠 Mind-ease
+## 🧠 MindEase – Minimal Mental Health Chatbot

-MindEase is a simple and elegant mental health chatbot built using HTML, CSS, and JavaScript.
+**MindEase** is a simple and elegant mental health chatbot built using **HTML**, **CSS**, and **JavaScript**.
 It offers a calming interface where users can express their feelings and receive supportive responses.

-🌟 Features
+### 🌟 Features

-     1.Clean and modern UI with responsive layout
+* Clean and modern UI with responsive layout

-     2.Typing animation to mimic natural conversation
+* Typing animation to mimic natural conversation

-     3.Predefined chatbot responses for a comforting experience
+* Predefined chatbot responses for a comforting experience

-     4.Scrollable chat area with persistent history
+* Scrollable chat area with persistent history

-     5.Light animations and styling for a peaceful interaction
+* Light animations and styling for a peaceful interaction

-📁 Technologies Used
+### 📁 Technologies Used

-        *HTML5 & CSS3 for structure and design
+* HTML5 & CSS3 for structure and design

-        *Vanilla JavaScript for interactive chat logic
+* Vanilla JavaScript for interactive chat logic

-        *No external backend or API required (fully client-side)
+* No external backend or API required (fully client-side)

-🚀 Usage
+### 🚀 Usage

-        +Clone the repository
+1. Clone the repository

-        +Open index.html in any modern browser
+2. Open `index.html` in any modern browser

-        +Start chatting with MindEase!
+3. Start chatting with MindEase!

-📌 Future Improvements
+### 📌 Future Improvements

-         -Add AI API integration (OpenAI or Dialogflow)
+* Add AI API integration (OpenAI or Dialogflow)

-         -Personalization features
+* Personalization features

-         -Theme switching (dark/light mode)
+* Theme switching (dark/light mode)